YAKOTTec/LABCSec-LAN-Hacking/README.md

 [**LABCSec: LAN Hacking.**]()

 *Micropython v1.20.0, WT32-ETH01 v1.4*

+*Disclaimer:* This project is for educational purposes only and should not be used for illegal or malicious activities.
+YAKOTT is not responsible for misuse of the information or tools provided in the project.

 © 2023 YAKOTT, Todos los derechos reservados.
 Todas las otras marcas y nombres comerciales mencionados son propiedad de sus respectivos titulares.